YTokumaru/cmake_template/README.md

 If you want to use Visual Studio as your IDE, install Visual Studio 2022.
 If you want to use other editors, install Visual Studio Build Tools 2022.

-  - Install using gui
+  - Install using GUI
 Download the installer from [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
 Run the installer and select the "Desktop development with C++" workload.
 If you want to be able to compile with clang, search for "clang" in the individual components tab and install the "Clang compiler for Windows" component and "MSBuild Support for llvm toolset".
 You can change the configuration later from the installer.

-Alternatively, you can use choco to install Visual Studio / Visual Studio Build Tools 2022.
+Alternatively, you can use `choco` to install Visual Studio / Visual Studio Build Tools 2022.

 ```powershell
 # Install Visual Studio Build Tools 2022